magecoach/magecoach.github.io/README.md

 ## Welcome to the Magento Performance Coach

-Mage.coach is a set of Open Source tools that helps make your web pages faster.
+Mage.coach is a set of Open Source tools that helps you make your web pages faster.

 Try out Mage.coach now and improve your Magento website!